Microsoft Teams Chat Message Retention Project

 Chat messages should only be used for transitory messages and not official UW business.
 Transitory records are records that are created or received to pass along information of very temporary value and that are not otherwise subject to a longer retention schedule.
 For more guidance on transitory records, refer to Records Management Services and for UW Medicine, refer to Records and Information Governance (RIG).

+Teams Chat is not suitable for substantive records.
 If a chat message contains substantive records, such as serving as the sole record of certain approval actions, including a hiring action, financial transaction, or a change to a procedure, it must be saved elsewhere and kept according to the respective retention standards.
-For more guidance on chat messages that need to be saved and how to save them elsewhere, refer to Records Management Services and for UW Medicine, refer to Records and Information Governance (RIG).
+For questions about how to set up alternative workflows or for advice on your specific situation email: recmgt@uw.edu and for UW Medicine, refer to Records and Information Governance (RIG).

 UW users currently send over five million chat messages per month.
 Currently, chat messages are only deleted when the sender intentionally deletes a chat message or once all chat participants have had their services removed according to UW Office 365 Account & Data Deletion timelines.
 Most chat messages are intended to be short-lived, but there is no practical way for users to delete chat messages in bulk.